beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ^ The purpose of this talk is to explore a situation that most modern web apps face: That your app will usually have to run in different environments, and its needs may be different in each one.

-^ Then I'll outline some approaches (both good and bad) for dealing with that.
+^ I'd like to review some approaches for dealing with that.

+^ Then outline some properties of "the best system possible" for solving this particular problem and suggest an implementation that works pretty well to meet them.

+^ I'll wrap up with some practical examples and tips.

 ^ All examples will reference Cake 3, but are easily applied to Cake 2.x and even Cake 1.x with small modifications.